-- 4. Add an additional 4 ml of acetone to the mortar and grind for 3 more minutes, or until the extract is once again dark green.
-Then carefully pour all of the remaining extract into the labeled 50-ml beaker.
-You may need to use the bottom of the pestle to help squeeze out as much solvent as possible from the ground tissue. - 5.
-Clarify the extract by centrifuging it for 1-2 minutes at the highest speed to sediment out the particulate matter.
-Decant the clear extract equally into the 10 ml beakers labeled "red alga." - 6.
+- 4. Clarify the extract by centrifuging it for 1-2 minutes at the highest speed to sediment out the particulate matter.
+Decant the clear extract into the 10-mL beakers labeled "red alga." - 5.
 Thoroughly wash the mortar, pestle, and centrifuge tubes.